- You boot your machine from Acronis Bootable Media;

 Solution 3, for Acronis Cyber Backup (Advanced) only

 A custom bootable media can be created for Acronis Cyber Backup (Advanced).
 Each case is to be investigated separately to determine the exact root cause and see if it is possible to implement the respective hardware support.
-The below information is needed to investigate the problem:
+The following information is needed to investigate the problem:

 - Collect a system report from the Acronis Bootable Media as described in Acronis Linux Report, but be sure to use the latest one - see Downloading Acronis Bootable Media; if the hardware is malfunctioning after some steps performed from Acronis Bootable Media, make sure to reproduce the issue first - and only then get the system report output (make sure not to reboot the machine before getting the report);